 ‘Fantasy or not, revival and distinctiveness are essential to optimism and they figure prominently in These Islands, Ali Ansari’s pithy and elegant essay in support of Britishness.’

-In this fascinating contribution to the Haus Curiosities series, Ansari considers the idea of Britain as a political entity.
-Invented to integrate conflicting nationalisms in an ‘ever more perfect union’, it has succumbed to particular resurgent nationalisms in a curious reversal of fortune.
-The idea of Britain sits awkwardly in the margins of this discussion, which considers some nationalists as suppressed minorities in need of attention, and others as bigoted throwbacks to a more divisive age.
-Arguing the case for ‘Great Britain’ from the perspective of the political mythology of the British state — with an emphasis on culture, ideas and narrative constructions — Ansari makes the claim that Britain’s strength lies in its ability to shape the popular imagination, both at home and abroad.
-He argues that an ‘excess of enthusiasm’ may yet do untold damage to the fabric of a state and society that has been carefully constructed and will not be easily repaired.
+Making the case for ‘Great Britain’ from the perspective of the political mythology of the British state – with an emphasis on culture, ideas and narrative constructions – Ansari claims that Britain’s strength lies in its ability to shape the popular imagination, both at home and abroad.
+An excess of enthusiasm, he suggests, may yet do untold damage to the fabric of a state and society that has been carefully constructed, and will not be easily repaired.

-ALI M. ANSARI is a professor of Modern History at St. Andrews University where he is also the founding director of the Institute of Iranian Studies.
-A senior associate fellow at the Royal United Services Institute, Ansari is the author of Iran: A Very Short Introduction and Iran, Islam and Democracy.
+ALI M. ANSARI is a professor of Modern History with reference to Iran at St. Andrews University in Scotland, where he is also the founding director of the Institute of Iranian Studies.
+He is a Fellow of the Royal Society of Edinburgh and a Senior Associate Fellow at the Royal United Services Institute.
+Ansari is the author of Iran: A Very Short Introduction and Iran, Islam and Democracy.

 Find Ali on Twitter @aa51_ansari